Oscar Amey

 Oscar Amey (born 28 December 2007) is a British cyclist.
 In 2025, he was a gold medalist at the UCI Cyclo-cross World Championships in the mixed team relay.

 Career

 In 2024, he won the British National Junior cyclo cross trophy series.
 In 2024 and 2025, he won the British junior national cyclo cross championship.

 In January 2025 in Lievin, France he was a member of the British team which won the gold medal in the mixed team relay at the UCI Cyclo-cross World Championships.
 The team, comprising Amey, Zoe Bäckstedt, Cat Ferguson, Thomas Mein, Milo Wills, and Zoe Roche became the first British team to win gold in the event.

+In January 2026, Amey placed second behind Ben Askey in the U23 race at the British National Cyclo-cross Championships.

 Personal life

 His brother Alfie is also a cyclist.